Margot Adler: Neopaganism

 Adler wrote Drawing Down the Moon, a 1979 book about Neopaganism which was revised in 2006.
 The book is considered by some a watershed in American Neopagan circles, as it provided the first comprehensive look at modern nature-based religions in the US.
 For many years it was the only introductory work about American Neopagan communities.
+She was also drawn to paganism as the spiritual side of her feminism which rejected the hierarchy of monotheism.
+She agreed with the historian James Breasted's characterization of monotheism as “imperialism in religion.”

 Her second book, Heretic's Heart: A Journey Through Spirit and Revolution, was published by Beacon Press in 1997.
 Adler was a Wiccan priestess, an elder in the Covenant of the Goddess, and she also participated in the Unitarian Universalist faith community.

+Personal life

+Margot’s partner in life was John Gliedman whom she married in June 1988 when she was 42.
+Like Margot, he was the child of a psychiatrist, well-educated with a doctorate from the Massachusetts Institute of Technology.
+They held a commitment ceremony in 1976.
+They were married in a pagan ritual that took place on Martha’s Vineyard where Margot had loved family vacations with her parents as a child.
+“Their wedding was the first Pagan handfasting to be written up in the society pages of The New York Times.”
+Margot and John had one child, a son born in 1990.

 Death

 In early 2011, Adler was diagnosed with endometrial cancer, which metastasized over the following three years.
-Adler died on July 28, 2014 at the age of 68.
-She remained virtually symptom-free until mid-2014.
-Adler was cared for in her final months by her son.
+Adler died on July 28, 2014, at the age of 68.